smartdown/solid/public/SolidLDFlexMutation.md

 In [Smartdown using Solid via LDFlex](:@/public/SolidLDFlex.md) and [Smartdown/Solid Container Navigation](:@/public/SolidLDFlexContainer.md) we explored some of the *read-only* possibilities using Smartdown, Solid, Sparql, and LDFlex.
 Here in this document, we'll look at the possibilities and mechanisms we can use to perform the other CRUD operations.

-In theory, any person viewing this document should be able to perform the operations of Deleting, Creating, and Adding edges to the resource [/public/scratch/example.ttl](https://doctorbud.solid.community/public/scratch/example.ttl).
-This is because I adjusted the ACL for `/public/scratch` to enable Everyone to read/write/update the contents of that directory.
+In theory, any person viewing this document via https://smartdown.solid.community should be able to perform the operations of Deleting, Creating, and Adding edges to the resource [/public/scratch/example.ttl](https://doctorbud.solid.community/public/scratch/example.ttl).
+This is because I adjusted the ACL for `/public/scratch` to so that https://smartdown.solid.community is considered an Owner (in the `:ReadWriteControl` category of the `.acl`), with Read, Write and Control permissions.

-What I *wanted* to do, but could not get Solid to perform, was to ensure that only modifications originating from this page's URL would be accepted.
-I think there may be a deficiency in the Node Solid Server, or in my understanding of the intended access control semantics.
-In the meantime, this demo works fine by enabling anyone (whether logged in or not) to play with this trivial example.

 ##### References